AVIATR/zoomboard_server/README.md

 where `marker_file.json` is the output of the `create_markers` process, and `calibration_file.json` is the output of camera calibration that contains the calibration matrix and distortion coefficients.

-## Local testing of the server
+### Local testing of the server
-The zoomboard server is started via
+The zoomboard server can be started via

     ./zoomboard_server -i <input> -o <output>

 where the `<input>` and `<output>` can be media files or preferably .json files that have information re: input/output parameters to use if non-default values are to be used.
 To see how these files are set up, look at the example `input.json` and `output.json` files.
+Alternatively, you can use the `stream.sh` script to start and ffmpeg-based stream.

-The nginx server can be started using the script in the nginx folder.
-The usage is
+The nginx server can be started using

-    ./run.sh -s <stream_folder>
+    ./launch_nginx_server.sh

 where `stream_folder` is the folder where the server is putting the stream files.
 The streams can then be played via ffplay: